-- 2. Log in with your TP-Link ID.
-If you don't have the TP-Link ID, create one first. - 3.
-Connect your device to the router's wireless network. - 4.
-Launch the Tether app, tap the + button and select Router > Wireless Router.
-Follow the steps to complete the setup and connect to the internet. - 5.
+2. Launch the Tether app and log in with your TP-Link ID.

+Note: If you don't have a TP-Link ID, create one first.

+- 3. Tap the + button and select Router > Wireless Router.
+Follow the steps to complete the setup and connect to the internet. - 4.
 Connect your devices to the newly configured wireless networks of the router and enjoy the internet!